 Andy is a native of Cincinnati, Ohio.
 He is a graduate of Walnut Hills High School and graduated with a B.A. in Sociology from The Ohio State University in 1973.
 He worked as a Health Educator from 1973-75 at the Free Clinic of Cincinnati while attending the University of Cincinnati in Community Health.
 Andy then attended the Illinois College of Podiatric Medicine in Chicago in 1976 and received his Doctor of Podiatric Medicine (D.P.M.) degree in 1979.
 After a year of residency in Youngstown, Ohio he returned to Cincinnati and opened a private practice.
 He has been practicing podiatry for over 37 years in the Colerain Township area of Cincinnati.
 He is board certified by the American Board of Podiatric Medicine.
 He is a member of the American Podiatric Medical Association, the Ohio Foot and Ankle Medical Association, and the Southern Ohio Academy of Podiatry.

-He joined the Elsa Sule Foundation Board in 2014 and has a special interest in the area of children’s welfare.
+He joined the Elsa Sule Foundation Board in 2014.
+Has a special interest in the area of children’s welfare.
 He enjoys the grant review process including site visits and program evaluation.
-Andy is married and lives in Blue Ash, Ohio with his wife, Ruth and their children, Valerie and Jordan.
+Andy lives in Blue Ash, Ohio with his wife, Ruth and their children, Valerie and Jordan.

 FRANKLIN D. HICKS, SR.